Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Freedom is the only worthy goal in life.
-It is won by disregarding things that lie beyond our control."
+> "I do not exist to impress the world.
+I exist to live my life in a way that will make me happy."
-> — **Epictetus**
+> — **Richard Bach**

 ---